-To automatically build the ground-truth for test oracles, traditional and machine learning-based techniques rely on existing or derived formal specifications [18], assertions [25, 51, 72, 77, 80], program invariants [23, 88], and metamorphic relations [13, 14, 87, 90] for identifying the correct behavior.
-Some other techniques determine the patterns corresponding to specific types of bugs observed during test execution as an indicator of the buggy behavior [35, 45].
+To automatically build the ground-truth for test oracles, traditional and machine learningbased techniques rely on existing or derived formal specifications [4], assertions [17, 18, 19, 65, 66], program invariants [23, 67], and metamorphic relations [64, 68, 69, 70] for identifying the correct behavior.
+Some other techniques determine the patterns corresponding to specific types of bugs observed during test execution as an indicator of the buggy behavior [71, 72].
 The commonality between these techniques is their emphasis on identifying the exact correct or buggy behavior to build the ground-truth.
-However, identifying the exact behavior and output is an

-Figure 2: (a) correct (top) and buggy (bottom) implementations of the mathematical function $f(x) = |x| \times (x+2) \times (x-2)$ , (b) visualization of the correct and buggy implementations behavior, (c) JUnit tests with assertions to assess correctness of the buggy implementation undecidable problem; thereby, such techniques only partially validate the program.
+However, identifying the exact behavior and output is an undecidable problem; thereby, such techniques only partially validate the program.
 That is, the program can only be validated under a subset of test inputs with known expected outputs, or limited properties of the program determined by the invariants or metamorphic relations can be validated.
 While partial oracles enhance test automation to some degree, they may not guarantee the existence of a successful test driver.

 The key insight in our research is that one can still create an accurate test oracle without knowing the explicit relationship between inputs and outputs under correct or buggy behavior.
 Instead, the ground-truth will determine how different the test inputs are correlated to outputs under the correct and buggy behavior.
-An oracle based on this ground-truth eliminates the need for assert statements and identifying the exact expected output in assertions, enhancing unit testing to a great extent [77].
+An oracle based on this ground-truth eliminates the need for assert statements and identifying the exact expected output in assertions, enhancing unit testing to a great extent [18].

-In this paper, we present SEER $^1$ , an automated oracle to predict unit test results.
-Specifically, given a pair of $\langle t_i, m_i \rangle$ , where $t_i$ represents a unit test without any assertions, and $m_i$ denotes the implementation of MUT, SEER automatically determines whether the test passes or fails on the MUT.
+In this research, we present SEER 1, an automated oracle to predict unit test results.
+Specifically, given a pair of $\langle t_i, m_i \rangle$, where t_i represents a unit test without any assertions, and m_i denotes the implementation of MUT, SEER automatically determines whether the test passes or fails on the MUT.
 To construct the ground-truth, SEER leverages joint embedding to distinguish between the neural representation of correct and buggy MUTs.
 A classifier on top of this embedding learns the correlation between inputs and outputs to predict test results.
-This paper makes the following contributions: